codex-team/capella.php/README.md

 # PHP SDK for CodeX Capella

-This repository provides PHP SDK for working with capella.pics API
+This repository provides PHP SDK for working with the Capella API

 ## Installation